MKLab-ITI/hackair-decision-support-api/README.md

 ## Requirements - Dependencies
 The hackAIR DS API is implemented in [Java EE 7](https://docs.oracle.com/javaee/7/index.html) with the adoption of [JAX-RS](http://docs.oracle.com/javaee/6/api/javax/ws/rs/package-summary.html) library.
 Additional dependencies are listed below:
-* [Apache Jena] (https://jena.apache.org/): a free and open-source Java framework for building Semantic Web and Linked Data applications.
+* [Apache Jena](https://jena.apache.org/): a free and open-source Java framework for building Semantic Web and Linked Data applications.
-* [SPIN API] (http://topbraid.org/spin/api/): an open source Java API to enable the adoption of SPIN rules and the handling of the implemented rule-based reasoning mechanism.
+* [SPIN API](http://topbraid.org/spin/api/): an open source Java API to enable the adoption of SPIN rules and the handling of the implemented rule-based reasoning mechanism.
-* [GlassFish Server 4.1.1] (http://www.oracle.com/technetwork/middleware/glassfish/overview/index.html): an open-source application server for the Java EE platform, utilised for handling HTTP queries to the RESTful API.
+* [GlassFish Server 4.1.1](http://www.oracle.com/technetwork/middleware/glassfish/overview/index.html): an open-source application server for the Java EE platform, utilised for handling HTTP queries to the RESTful API.
-* [json-simple] (https://github.com/fangyidong/json-simple): a well-known java toolkit for parsing (encoding/decoding) JSON text.
+* [json-simple](https://github.com/fangyidong/json-simple): a well-known java toolkit for parsing (encoding/decoding) JSON text.
-* [hackAIR Knowledge Base (KB) and Reasoning Framework] (http://mklab.iti.gr/project/hackair-ontologies): this regards the implemented ontological representation of the domain of discourse that handles both the semantic integration and reasoning of environmental and user-specific data, in order to provide recommendations to the hackAIR users, with respect to: (i) personal health and user preferences (activities, daily routine, etc.), and (ii) current AQ conditions of the location of interest.
+* [hackAIR Knowledge Base (KB) and Reasoning Framework](http://mklab.iti.gr/project/hackair-ontologies): this regards the implemented ontological representation of the domain of discourse that handles both the semantic integration and reasoning of environmental and user-specific data, in order to provide recommendations to the hackAIR users, with respect to: (i) personal health and user preferences (activities, daily routine, etc.), and (ii) current AQ conditions of the location of interest.
 The hackAIR DS module utilises the sources of the hackAIR KB and reasoning framework as a background resource of information, from which it acquires the necessary semantic relations and information in order to support relevant recommendations’ provision to the users upon request for decision support.

 ## Instructions